Norma Salinas Revilla

 Norma Salinas Revilla (Cusco, 1977) is a Peruvian biologist and professor at the Pontifical Catholic University of Peru (PUCP) She received a L'Oréal-UNESCO For Women in Science Award in 2016.
 Her research in Peru contributed to the establishment of the Megantoni National Sanctuary.
 Additionally, she co-discovered two orchid species, Maxillaria machupicchuensis Christenson & Salinas and Brachionidium machupicchuense Salinas & Christenson.
-Her work has advanced the understanding and protection of tropical forest ecology and the impacts of global changes on Andean-Amazonian ecosystems.
+Her work focus on the understanding and protection of tropical forest ecology and the impacts of global changes on Andean-Amazonian ecosystems.

 Early life and education

 Salinas was educated at the National University of San Antonio Abad in Cusco, where she received her Bachelor's degree in biology.
 She earned a Master's in Environmental Management and Development from the Latin American Faculty of Social Sciences (FLACSO) in Costa Rica, followed by a Ph.D. in geography and the Environment from the University of Oxford, UK.

 Career

-Salinas's research has been pivotal in the establishment of protected areas in the Amazon Rainforest and in understanding climate change's effects on tropical forests.
+Salinas's research has been considered on the establishment of protected areas in the Amazon Rainforest and in understanding climate change's effects on tropical forests.
 One of her contributions led to the establishment of the Megantoni National Sanctuary in Cusco.
 Moreover, she has described new species for science, including orchids like Maxillaria machupicchuensis and Brachionidium machupicchuense, showcasing her expertise in biodiversity.

-At PUCP, she developed specialized research with the Institute of Nature, Earth, and Energy, where she has been leading ecosystem science studies for over two decades.
+At PUCP, she developed research with the Institute of Nature, Earth, and Energy, where she has been leading ecosystem science studies for over two decades.
 Her work includes the coordination of a network of plots for tree inventory in Manu National Park, which serves as a natural laboratory for studying climate change's impacts on forests.
 Her research includes monitoring water balances using wireless sensor networks for productivity estimations in Amazonian forests and coastal woody crops.
 She is also part of the AndesFlux initiative, a network of instrumented towers monitoring the Amazon's eastern Andes across a full latitudinal gradient, examining the region's response to climate change and deforestation.
-Currently, Norma is conducting a study in Manu National Park to investigate the impacts of climate change on tropical forests, aiming to better prepare for future environmental challenges.
+Currently, Norma is conducting a study in Manu National Park to investigate the impacts of climate change on tropical forests.
 In collaboration with researchers from PUCP, is conducting research at the Los Amigos Biological Station in the Madre de Dios region of southeastern Peru, studying greenhouse gas fluxes to understand the impact of climate change on Amazonian ecosystems.

-In addition to her research and teaching roles, Norma Salinas has taken on significant advisory responsibilities in Peru.
-She recently assumed the position of representative for private universities on the Multisectoral Advisory Commission of the Peruvian Ministry of Environment.
-This role allows her to influence environmental policy and sustainability practices across the nation, further bridging the gap between academic research and governmental environmental strategies.
+In addition to her research and teaching roles, Norma Salinas has taken advisory responsibilities in Peru assuming a position of in the Multisectoral Advisory Commission of the Peruvian Ministry of Environment.
+In this role she contributes to environmental policy and sustainability practices across the nation.